 Assistant Director of Operations

-Aaron started at Western in 2007 and in the Career Services Center in 2009.
-He is motivated by the CSC's student-driven mission and goals, and is excited to continue his strong connection to the Western community.
-Aaron has an MBA as well as a master's degree in Psychology.
-He worked in business research, healthcare, and social research fields before coming to the Career Services Center.
-Aaron enjoys the rewards of raising and keeping up with his daughter.
-When not at work, Aaron enjoys sports, cooking, home improvement projects, and spending time with friends.
+Aaron started at Western in 2007 and in the Academic and Career Development Services department in 2009.
+He is motivated by the student-driven mission and goals, and is excited to continue his strong connection with the Western community.
+Aaron has an MBA as well as a Master's degree in Psychology.
+He worked in business research, healthcare, and social assessment fields before coming to Western.
+Aaron enjoys the rewards of raising his daughter and you’ll also find him playing sports, cooking, remodeling his 107-year old house, and spending lots time with family and friends.

 Assistant Director, Career Services